tzofi/ssl-for-axons/README.md

 python transfer_train_unet.py configs/train.json weights/aux_task/best.ckpt
 ```

-All train configuration JSONs can be found in configs/train and modified as needed.
-Configuration JSON files are available for training a separate airlight model, a separate transmission map model, a DualFastNet model, a FastNet model, or a FastNet50 model.
-Each configuration JSON file is available for both the 2019 NTIRE Image Dehazing dataset or the He, Zhang dataset.
-Validation can also be done during training by setting the "validate" flag to "1" in the JSON configuration file and providing a path to the validation JSON configuration file in the "validation\_config" field, as shown below:

 All training parameters can be set in the JSON config and/or top of the py file.
 For example, you should always indicate the location of your training files (we natively support training with data stored in .h5 datasets) in the config:

 ```bash